thomvaill/log4brains/README.md

 ## 💡 Why Log4brains

-I've been using ADRs for a long time and I often introduce this methodology to the teams I work with as a freelance developer.
+I've been using ADRs for a long time and, I often introduce this methodology to the teams I work with as a freelance developer.
-It's always the same scenario: first, no one had ever heard about ADRs, and after using them for a while, they realise [how useful, yet simple they are](#-what-is-an-adr-and-why-should-you-use-them).
+It's always the same scenario: first, no one had ever heard about ADRs, and after using them for a while, they realize [how useful yet straightforward they are](#-what-is-an-adr-and-why-should-you-use-them).
 So one of the reasons I decided to start working on Log4brains was to popularize this methodology.

 On the other hand, I wanted to solve some issues I encountered with them, like improving their discoverability or the poor tooling around them.
-But above all, I am convinced that ADRs can have a broader impact than what they were intended for: speed up the onboarding on a project by becoming a training material, and become the support of a collaborative decision making process.
+But above all, I am convinced that ADRs can have a broader impact than what they were intended for: speed up the onboarding on a project by becoming a training material, and become the support of a collaborative decision-making process.

-In the long term, I see Log4brains as part of a global strategy that would let companies build and captialize on the technical knowledge of their teams, collaboratively.
+In the long term, I see Log4brains as part of a global strategy that would let companies build and capitalize their teams' technical knowledge collaboratively.

 ## 📨 CI/CD configuration examples

-Log4brains lets you publish automatically your knowledge base on the static hosting service of your choice thanks to the `log4brains-web build` command.
+Log4brains lets you publish automatically your knowledge base on the static hosting service of your choice, thanks to the `log4brains-web build` command.
 Here are some configuration examples for the most common hosting services / CI runners.

 <details>